SaxonRah/Fluke-8060A-LED-LCD/README.md

 # Fluke-8060A-LED-LCD
+## PCB for the Fluke 8060A's LCD but converted to LED.
+### Inspired by ModemHead, ogdento, retiredcaps, DrTaylor, Dave and everyone else at EEVBlog.
+All work was done intermittently through 20/4/2023 - 8/2/2024.
+Posted for historical and contributional reasons.
+This PCB has never been made, it's only a proof of concept.
+There are probably errors.

 ## Fluke 8060A is simply the best.
 This is mostly a KiCAD project for the LED PCB, with some extra photos, PDFs, and various things related to the 8060A.